PoseGravity: Pose Estimation from Points and Lines with Axis Prior: Relevant Work

 Lines are another projective feature commonly used in the pose estimation problem.
 Analogous to the P3P and PnP problems are the P3L and PnL problems which are solved for the minimal and overconstrained line correspondence cases respectively.
 The former is solved by finding the roots to a degree 8 polynomial \cite{P3L}\cite{PnL}, while the latter involves solving higher degree polynomials or large matrix nullspaces \cite{PnL2}\cite{PnL}.
 Given the similarities between the point and line problems, notably the linear nature of the constraint equations, solving pose problems with both features has also been explored.
 Zhou \cite{minimal_pose} and Ramalingam \cite{minimal_pose2} both solved point/line combinations for minimal cases via an octic polynomial.
 Ansar \cite{PnPnL} solved for both points and lines for $n\ge4$ in O($n^2$) time through a matrix nullspace approach, and Vakhitov \cite{PnPnL2} formulated a O($n$) solution by integrating the ends of line segments as points into existing PnP solvers.

-With the rising ubiquity of integrated IMU sensors in devices such as smartphones, drones, and virtual reality gear, a measurement of gravity’s direction (or other heading) is easily accessible in many real world applications.
-As a result, integration of this measurement as a known prior into the estimation problem has received increased attention in recent years.
-Kukelova \cite{Kukelova}, Sweeney \cite{P2P}, and D'Alfonso \cite{P2P3P} solved the problem in analytical form for two point correspondences (P2P) by solving a simple quadratic equation.
-Horanyi \cite{gPnLup} solved the overconstrained problem algebraically for $n\ge3$ lines by boiling the problem down to the solutions of single cubic polynomial.
-Finally, Lecrosnier \cite{VPnL} also solved the problem for many lines by estimating the best unconstrained rotation and subsequently calculating the nearest valid rotation matrix.
+With the increasing ubiquity of integrated IMU sensors in devices such as smartphones, drones, and virtual reality systems, measurements of gravity or heading direction have become readily available in many real-world applications.
+Consequently, incorporating this information as a known prior into pose estimation has attracted growing interest in recent years.
+Kukelova \cite{Kukelova}, Sweeney \cite{P2P}, and D’Alfonso \cite{P2P3P} provided analytical solutions for the two-point correspondence (P2P) case by solving a simple quadratic equation.
+Horanyi \cite{gPnLup} addressed the overconstrained scenario for $n \ge 3$ lines using an algebraic approach that reduces the problem to a single cubic polynomial.
+Lecrosnier \cite{VPnL} also tackled the the same scenario by first estimating the best unconstrained rotation and then projecting it to the nearest valid rotation matrix.
+Finally, D’Alfonso \cite{IMUPnP} proposed a solution for the PnP problem with axis prior, though it is only locally optimal and requires initial solutions.